flutter/website/src/docs/deployment/android.md

 ## Signing the app

-To publish on the Play store, you need to give your app a digital signature.
+To publish on the Play Store, you need to give your app a digital signature.
 Use the following instructions to sign your app.

 ### Create a keystore